priordice/blocksci-docker/README.md

     ```docker logs logtest```

 *   open http://localhost:8888 and enter token
 *    dockerfile does not mount any (persistent) local volume (yet), you'll need that for the blockparser.
-Just modify the dockerfile or attach into the container.
-Oh yeah, and run the parser ofc.
+Just modify the dockerfile or add it when starting the container